 In general, the pre-requisite for the HKEAA to provide the number and percentage of cohort students achieving or not achieving BC in the P.3 and P.6 TSA, as well as the P.6 and S.3 TSA is that the P.3 and P.6 students, as well as the P.6 and S.3 students participating in the respective TSA should be of the same cohort.
-In accordance with the above principle, the relevant statistics in P.3 and P.6 are not provided in this report due to the fact that the 2016 P.3 TSA was conducted as part of the Tryout Study and not all P.3 students in the territory participated in the assessment.
-Therefore, the records of 2016 P.3 students and 2019 P.6 students cannot be matched.
-As the P.6 TSA has been implemented in alternate years since 2015 (in odd-numbered years) and starting from 2018, the P.3 TSA is conducted on a sampling basis, from 2019 and onwards, the HKEAA cannot match the records of the same cohort of P.3 and P.6 students while the record matching for the same cohort of P.6 and S.3 students depends on the implementation of the TSA in odd-/even-numbered years.
+In accordance with the above principle, starting from 2018, the P.3 TSA is conducted on a sampling basis, and hence from 2019 and onwards, the HKEAA cannot match the records of the same cohort of P.3 and P.6 students.
+For the record matching for the same cohort of P.6 and S.3 students, the relevant statistics are not provided in this report because the TSA 2020 was suspended due to the volatility of the COVID-19 epidemic.
+Therefore, there were no records of 2020 P.6 students to match the records of 2023 S.3 students this year.